Metastatic breast cancer: Radiotherapy

+Surgery

+Once cancer has spread to distant areas, treatment tends to rely on therapies that affect the whole body rather than locally-focused surgery.
+Surgery may be used for specific issues such as spinal cord compression.
+A 2025 Cochrane review suggests that adding surgery for de novo metastatic breast cancer (stage IV cancer that has already spread beyond the breast at first diagnosis) may improve local disease control.

 "Alternative" and "complementary" therapies

+Yale Medicine recommends that patients work with their doctors and openly discuss possible effects of any treatment they are considering.
+Alternative and complementary therapies are not regulated by the U.S. federal government and may lack quality controls.

+There is no evidence that any alternative treatments can treat cancer.
+There is evidence that complementary therapies may help to alleviate symptoms and improve quality of life when integrated into a medical treatment plan.
+However, they do not treat the cancer itself.
+Patients who rely on alternative or complementary therapies and refuse or delay conventional cancer treatments are more likely to die.

+"Alternative" therapies

 Some patients with metastatic breast cancer opt to try alternative therapies that are claimed to achieve healing effects similar to scientifically-tested medical approaches, but lack scientific evidence to support those claims.
 Approaches that are considered alternative therapies when applied to cancer treatment include vitamin therapies, homeopathic treatments, extreme diets, chiropractic treatment and acupuncture.

 Some alternative treatments are harmful or even life-threatening.
 Amygdalin, an extract derived from apricot kernels, exposes the patient to cyanide.
 Bee venom can cause a life-threatening allergic reaction.
 Severe dietary restrictions such as macrobiotic diets can disrupt the body's metabolism and cause dangerous weight loss.
 Dieting, vitamins, and other alternative treatments may interfere with the effectiveness of surgery, chemotherapy or radiation.
-Yale Medicine recommends that patients work with their doctors and openly discuss possible effects of any treatment they are considering.
-Alternative and complementary therapies are not regulated by the U.S. federal government and may lack quality controls.